-Showcases must be made by all modders who want to work in exteriors, interiors, and questing.
-(That is: anyone who wants to do work directly in the Construction Set and want to claim exterior, interior, or questing claims.
-Everyone else does not need to and should not post a showcase thread; check the Modder’s Guide instead.
+Showcases must be made by all modders who work directly in the Construction Set and want to claim exterior, interior, or questing claims.
+Everyone else does not need to and should not post a showcase thread; check the Modding Guides instead.

-You should post exactly one showcase thread, in which you can display however many of the four types of showcase you would like.
+You should post exactly one showcase thread, in which you can display however many of the three types of showcase you would like.

-Before you start working on your showcase, please read through this guideline.
-It explains how to set-up MW to mod for TR, what is required for the interior showcase, and typical problem areas for newbies.
-It's a lot easier to read this than it is to go back and fix errors, sometimes, over and over again.
+Before you start working on your showcase, please read through these guidelines.
+They explain how to set up MW to mod for TR, what is required for the interior showcase, and typical problem areas for newbies.
+It's much easier to read this than it is to go back and fix errors, sometimes, over and over again.

-Create your showcase with a Mod-Free* version of Morrowind.
+Create your showcase with a mod-free version of Morrowind.
 A few mod exceptions are listed below.

-TR only uses vanilla MW content (Morrowind, Bloodmoon, and Tribunal) and our own TR_Data assets.
+TR only uses vanilla MW content (Morrowind, Tribunal, and Bloodmoon) and our own Tamriel_Data assets.
 Never select the master file TR_Mainland.esm when making showcases or any other work for TR.
 (Note that TR_Mainland.esp should be used when working on quests.)
-If you have a heavily modded game, and would like to submit a showcase, it is advisable to work from a fresh install of MW.
+If you have a heavily modded game and would like to submit a showcase, it is advisable to work from a fresh install of MW.

-*MCP (Morrowind code patch) (link is external) should be installed.
-This will give you access to the enlarged map system used by TR.
+- MCP (Morrowind Code Patch) — This will give you access to the enlarged map system used by TR.

-*Developers Resources (link is external)– Several vanilla MW items have poorly fitted collision meshes.
-These collision meshes extend beyond the extent of the item itself.
-The modder is therefore required to press “F” twice in order for the item to sit proper on top of something else.
+- Developers Resources — Several vanilla MW items have poorly fitted collision meshes which extend beyond the bounds of the item itself.
+This means you have to press “F” twice in order for the item to sit properly on top of something else.
 TR has fixed most of these errors and has provided you with new meshes to use for creating interiors.
 Simply unzip the file into the “Morrowind/Data Files/Meshes” folder.

-The latest TR_Data asset files (TR_Data.bsa and TR_Data.esm) can be found here.
+The latest Tamriel_Data asset files (TR_Data.bsa, PT_Data.bsa, and Tamriel_Data.esm) can be found here.

 INTERIOR SHOWCASE REQUIREMENTS

-If your showcase isn't reviewed within a few days, “Bump” your showcase, or send a Message any one of the Lead Developers.
+If your showcase isn't reviewed within a few days, “bump” your showcase or send a message a Lead Developer.

-Interior showcases should be either a 2-story building or tomb (a minimum of 3x2x2 pieces in size), or a cave (see notes below) with significant changes in elevation.
+SHOWCASE Size: Interior showcases should be either a 2-story building or tomb (a minimum of 3x2x2 pieces in size), or a cave (see notes below) with significant changes in elevation.
 You must use a minimum of 12 cave pieces for your showcase.
-The style of the building does not matter, but since we are done, for the time being, with the Telvanni and Indoril areas of TR_Mainland, so Telvanni and Mournhold style interiors are no longer being accepted.
+The style of the building does not matter.
+However, for the time being we are done with the Telvanni and Indoril areas of TR_Mainland, so Telvanni and Mournhold style interiors are no longer being accepted.
 Please do not make really large showcases.
 These will not be reviewed and you will be asked to make a new showcase.

 Notes on caves:

-Treat all cave surfaces as through they are solid rock.
+Treat all cave surfaces as though they are solid rock.
 Typical misc/static/container objects should not bleed into the floor or wall of a cave.
-Exceptions would be beams, ramps, platforms, and large structural elements.
+Exceptions are beams, ramps, platforms, and large structural elements.
 These should bleed into the rocks (in particular the support beams).
 Be sure to notice that the in_cavern_ramp(s), ex_de_docks_(s), and ex_common_plat_(s) do not have level boards and items placed on them may need to be rotated slightly to sit properly.
-The exceptions to these cave rules are mud and snow caves.
-Neither of which is allowed for a showcase.
+The exceptions to these cave rules are mud and snow caves, neither of which is allowed for a showcase.

 SHOWCASE Furniture (Furn_De_p Furniture):